UniFreak/notes/RESTful.md

 Is used when the processing you wish to happen on the server should be repeated POST requests should cause processing of the request body as a subordinate of the URL you are posting to

+# Best Practice
+- Maximum nesting depth of two, three is also okay if IDs are short